neurospin/scripts/2014_pca_struct/README.md

 Bilblio
 =======

-R. Jenatton, G. Obozinski, and F. Bach, “Structured sparse principal compo- nent analysis,” in Proceedings of International Workshop on Artificial Intelli- gence and Statistics (AISTATS), 2010.
+R. Jenatton, G. Obozinski, and F. Bach, “Structured sparse principal component analysis,” in Proceedings of International Workshop on Artificial Intelligence and Statistics (AISTATS), 2010.